hahahahaman/geometric_spanners/README.md

 stretch factor: the minimum value of t for a t-spanner of the graph

-plane spanner: spanner whose edges do not cross
+plane spanner: spanner whose edges do not cross when drawn on a plane

 convex position: a set of points is in convex position if all the points are on the convex hull formed from the points

 chain: a path, sequence of consecutive points connected by edges

+diametrical pair: the largest distance between any pair of points in a graph is the diameter. a diametrical pair is any pair with distance equal to the diameter

+Theorem: given a fixed compact convex shape with k vertices, C, let Xn be the random sample of n points chosen uniformly and independently from inside C. let Zn denote the number of vertices of the convex hull of Xn, then E[Zn] = O(k*logn).
+Reference: Har-Peled, On the Expected Complexity of Random Convex Hulls

 ## License